 Water issues in the basement and crawlspace must be addressed.
 Leaky basements and crawlspace moisture can lead to the development of mold and excessive humidity in the home, which can cause warped floors and doors, windows and cabinets that do not shut properly.

 Foundation crack repair must be considered when issues develop within the house.
-Cracks in walls, uneven floors, crooked doors, bowing walls and bugs in the house all may be a result of foundation or slab foundation problems.
-Any time there are foundation cracks or foundation leveling; issues within the home can arise.
+Cracks in walls, uneven floors, crooked doors, bowing walls and bugs in the house all may be a result of foundation or concrete slab problems.
+Any time there are foundation cracks or foundation heaving; issues within the home can arise.
 The foundation problem needs to be addressed by a qualified repair specialist.